SaxionSmartCities/netmobiel-platform/doc/configuration.md

 </subsystem>
 ```

+You need to enter valid values for each property that has no value yet.

+### Image Server
+Netmobiel uses a simple file base image server.
+Any authenticated user can access the images.
+You only have to define the root folder of the image service in the application server, keyed by `java:global/imageService/imageFolder`.

 ## Configuration of Postgres
-Netmobiel uses Postgres 10 as RDBMS.
+Netmobiel uses Postgres 10 as RDBMS, but the latest stable works probably as well.
 Download and install according instructions.

 For the extended datasource, this version of Postgres required a change of setting in `postgresql.conf`: